Cecilia Bailliet: Life

 In January 2022 Bailliet became the Chair the Expert Advisory Group set up to support, Obiora Okafor, who was then the UN's Independent Expert on Human Rights and International Solidarity.
 She created the Research Handbook on International Solidarity which was published in 2024.
 Bailliet succeeded Obiora Okafor to become the Independent Expert on human rights and international solidarity in October 2023 after she was chosen by the United Nations' Human Rights Council.

+In 2025, she gave the UNESCO Mahatma Ghandhi distinguished lecture on peace education.